Author: Junji Ito

 Fragments of Horror is currently the last of Ito’s works to be published and I have to say that it is one of his most unusual collections.
 It is very different from his typical body of work in both good and bad ways.
 Many of the stories were more absurd and uncanny rather than being straight up horror.

 It was also interesting to me that there was a single connecting theme between many of the stories, and that was sex, infidelity, and fetishes.
 It brings to mind the ero guro movement of 1930’s Japan.
-Literally translating to “erotic grotesque nonsense,” the description really sums up the movement and the themes in this manga well.
+Literally translating to “erotic grotesque nonsense,” the description really sums up the themes in this manga well.
 Ito explores the distressing nature of some unusual and disturbing fetishes.
 Deviancy is met with punishments that are wildly out of proportion, as is typical of Ito’s brand of existential horror.

 “It tells the story of a woman battling severe illness, doesn’t it?”